15-440/website/syllabus.md

 - There is no grade penalty for these 2 late days.
 - No TA help will be given after the official deadline (i.e., during late days).
 - Work cannot be more than 2 days late.
 Assignments will **NOT** be accepted 48 hours after the due date.
 - If you are ill: If you have a medical note, you may turn in your assignments late without penalty.
-Please contact the instructors to arrange a reasonable replacement turn-in time.
+Please contact the [instructors mailing list](mailto:private-to-instructors-15-440-fall2022@lists.andrew.cmu.edu) to arrange a reasonable replacement turn-in time.
 You must notify us before the due-date.
 Without a medical note, the above policies apply.

 <!--
 - The deadline for any assignment (except for those announced in advance) can be extended with a 10% penalty per day.